-The initiatives described form part of our wider Inclusion 2025 strategy; supported by our D&I Steering Group.
+The initiatives described above form part of our wider Inclusion 2025 strategy; supported by our D&I Steering Group, which is chaired by our Group HR Director.
 We discuss strategy and plans with our Board regularly.
 We have a clear roadmap and desire to improve diversity and inclusion, enhancing business performance and creating a stronger company.